snozbot/fungus/Docs/fungus_docs/blocks.md

 Let's use a Say command above to ask a tricky mathematical question, and demonstrate the Menu command by offering the user a choice been "correct' and "incorrect" answers.
 Menu commands transfer control to another block - so we'll need to add 2 new blocks to correspond to the 2 answers.
 Do the following:

-1. (setup) Create a new scene, add a Fungus Flowchart to the scene, and select the Block in the Flowchart.
+1. (setup) Create a new scene, add a %Fungus Flowchart to the scene, and select the Block in the Flowchart.
 2. Rename the Block in the Flowchart to "Question".
 3. Create a Say command, with **Story Text** to ask the question: "Is 2 + 2?".
 4. Uncheck the "Wait For Click" checkbox (this is so we see the menu options immediately after the Say command has displayed the question):